 The source object can be an opportunity (when using opportunity billing) or any other object (when using the generic invoice run for billing arbitrary objects).

-- Optionally, set one of the fields
+For a deposit invoice, set one of the fields

 ON_DepositRatedefines a percentage rate to calculate the requested deposit, whereas using

-ON_DepositValuedefines a fixed value for the deposit.
+ON_DepositAmountdefines a fixed value for the deposit.

 If both a deposit rate and a deposit amount is defined, the amount takes precedence.

 Create the deposit or pro forma invoice for the object record.

 For an arbitrary object, proceed as described in Creating Invoice From Individual Object or Executing a Generic Invoice Run.

 For an opportunity, proceed as described in Creating Invoice From an Individual Opportunity or Executing an Opportunity Invoice Run.

 This generates the draft invoices for the corresponding objects.